wetryingtodorock/getblock-docs/en/rpc-service/op/ws/optimism_eth_protocolVersion.md

 ---
-title: optimism:eth_protocolVersion \[WebSocket\]
+title: eth_protocolVersion - Optimism
-description: Returns the current ethereum protocol version.
+description: Example code for the eth_protocolVersion ws method. Сomplete guide on how to use eth_protocolVersion ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters